Search for heavy long-lived charged particles with level-1 trigger scouting data from proton-proton collisions at

 Fourteen categories are built to target signals with different $\beta$, characterized by different crossing times of the detector.
 The categories are also based on the stub multiplicity since the signal-to-background ratio improves with the number of stubs.
-The categories are defined in Table \ref{tab:categ} and illustrated in \cmsApp\ref{app:schematic}.
+The categories are defined in Table \ref{tab:categ}.
+The most sensitive category, BX123, is illustrated in Fig.~\ref{fig:BX123}, whereas the illustrations of all categories can be found in \cmsApp\ref{app:schematic}.

 The categories with tracks across 2 BXs, namely with 3/2 or 4/2 layers/BXs, suffer from a large background from per-stub BX misidentification, which is below 1\% for muon detector layers with two working layers of RPCs, and up to 6\% when no layer of RPCs is working~\cite{CMS-DP-2025-008}.
 Additional model-dependent selection criteria based on the pair-production hypothesis can significantly reduce the background.
 In these categories, a second good-quality track with $\abs{\eta}<0.83$ and $\pt>100\GeV$ is required, with at least one stub in the same BX as one of the stubs of the first track.
 This reduces the background by almost two orders of magnitude, while retaining about half of the signal.
 The original categories without the additional selection criterion are kept to set model-independent limits on the fiducial cross section of slow particles, without relying on the description of the rest of the event.